Upgrading Road Inspection and Maintenance Skills

 - Take action to mitigate distress such as rutting and potholes

 - Preserve bituminous pavement using thin surface treatments

-- Identify best construction practices for asphalt and concrete
+- Identify best construction practices for construction asphalt/concrete roads/sidewalks

-The condition of our roads & highways greatly contributes to the overall vitality of the economy.
-By improving ride quality, extending pavement life & ensuring safety, effective pavement preventive maintenance programs will help to allow people & goods to move safely & insure that our road network remains in good condition.
+The condition of our roads and highways greatly contributes to the overall vitality of the economy.
+By improving ride quality, extending pavement life and ensuring safety, effective pavement preventive maintenance programs will help to allow people and goods to move safely and ensure that our road network remains in good condition.

-This workshop outlines the concept of a coordinated preventive maintenance & how it may be integrated into a framework of pavement & asset management for municipal agencies.
-The course provides details on common preventive maintenance techniques that upgrade your road inspection & maintenance skills.
-Emphasis is placed on practical construction and contract inspection techniques & products that are effective & improve pavement life.
+This workshop outlines the concept of a coordinated preventive maintenance and how it may be integrated into a framework of pavement and asset management for municipal agencies.
+The course provides details on common preventive maintenance techniques that upgrade your road inspection and maintenance skills.
+Emphasis is placed on practical construction and contract inspection techniques and products that are effective and improve pavement life.

 - Defining Levels of Service for Pavement Maintenance Management